portasynthinca3/ppfun/README.md

 * `approx_color(rgb_tuple)` - returns a color index that approximates the given color the most
 * `set_pixel(pos_tuple, color_index)` - places a pixel on the map.
 Throws an exception on error, returns True on success
 * `remaining_cooldown()` - returns the remaining cooldown in seconds

+# examples
+The `from_readme.py` example is fairly straightforward.
+Well, it's at the top of this document.\
+The `bot.py` example, however, is a full-fledged auto-drawing bot with a friendly UI.
+To use it you need to install some libraries like this: `pip install pfun numpy opencv-python`.
+Also run `pip install windows-curses` if you're on Windows.
+Simply launch the bot from the command line (or terminal) and follow what it tells you to do.
+Good luck!